 (Abstract)

-For the last 10 years we all are witnesses of many attacks of Al-Qaida terrorists as well as measures trying to avoid them.
+For the last 10 years we have witnessed a number of attacks by Al-Qaida terrorists, as well as the counter-terrorism measures used in trying to avoid them.
 One of the most important actors in this field, acting on the international level, is the United Nations.
-This organization has adopted through its body - the Security Council - many resolutions dealing with this issue.
+This organization has adopted through its body, the Security Council, many resolutions that deal with this issue.

-The submitted contribution monitors UNSC resolution 1267 (1999) and following resolutions relating to the matter, concretely it is focused on the process of listing and delisting of alleged Al-Qaida terrorists.
+The submitted contribution monitors UNSC resolution 1267 (1999) and subsequent resolutions related to the matter.
+More concretely, it is focused on the process of listing and delisting of alleged Al-Qaida terrorists.
 Further the paper highlights the problematic issues of the mentioned processes with regard to the right to a fair trial of every individual.
-Finally it shows that even after the creation of the Office of Ombudsperson that should ensure independence and impartiality, the processes are still not in accordance with the right to a fair trial.
+Finally it shows that even after the creation of the Office of the Ombudsperson, which should ensure independence and impartiality, the processes are still not in accordance with the right to a fair trial.